 This post comes to us from Helen Verbanz, a dedicated FAC member and volunteer who wanted to share a bit about Holdanca Farms, a farm based in Cumberland Country who delivers chicken, turkey, beef, lamb and pork twice a month to customers in the Halifax Regional Municipality.

 John Dynisveld runs Holdanca farm along with his family, and is a passionate proponent of pastured raised, free-range meat and eggs.
 Here’s a little more about his philosophy, taken from his farm’s website: “As both a career farmer and scientist, John puts his dedication and scientific research to the test.
 Winner of the 1999 Governor General Award for his academic achievements in environmental research, John endeavors to create a responsible stewardship by implementing a more natural approach to farming than many of today’s producers currently use, primarily in the use of pasturing and free range practices.”
 John also won the Nova Scotia Federation of Agriculture’s first Farm Environmental Stewardship Award in 2009, established to highlight producers who make good land, water and habitat stewardship a significant part of their farm operations.
-You can read more about the initiatives that led to this award here.

 We want to share a few descriptive farm stories that John’s customers receive in the regular email updates of farm life.
 This post is a collection of typical e-mails that John sends to his customers that shows the challenges and rewards of running a family farm today.